sigsum/sigsum/doc/design.md

 	[G3,](https://petsymposium.org/2021/files/papers/issue2/popets-2021-0024.pdf)
 	[G4\]](https://docs.google.com/document/d/16G-Q7iN3kB46GSW5b-sfH5MO3nKSYyEb77YsM7TMZGE/edit).

-Use-cases like instant certificate issuance are not supported by design.
+Use-cases like instant certificate issuance are by design not supported.

 #### 3.2.4 - Distribution
 Once a signer has collected proofs of public logging the distribution phase can